Redawt/BelowZeroGuide/docs/guide/load-order-setup.md

             To sort them, you can simply drag & drop the mods and separators around.

+            Make sure that the list is displayed by "priority" (it's the default) in the UI.
+Otherwise you might not be able to move the mods around.

         -   :material-dock-left:{ .lg .middle } __Right Pane__

             ---